 It was hard to rouse myself the next morning, wrapped in my sleeping bag, despite waking repeatedly during the night.
 I headed off up the impossibly steep hill, glad it was too dark to see it well, and had breakfast and ran errands in Aruza.

 The wet night left beautiful mists in the folds of the valleys and in the sunshine of the morning, it was a really beautiful walk up and down the hills.
 There are always hills.
 But it was peaceful and beautiful, with few pilgrims.
 Some looking a lot more put together than me.
 I looked like someone who had seen too much, mud-spattered though I had washed everything the night before, something that had rolled down the mountains.

 The rain came later, as usual, all that was slowing me down was a lack of fuel and if I hadn’t found an open bar when I did I would have sat on the side of the road and cried.
 Luckily I demolished a plate of pasta instead, these days you have to plan a bit better to hit the remaining open services at the right time.

-It’s been strange the last few days seeing the kilometres slowly count down.
+It’s been strange the last few days seeing the kilometers slowly count down.
 As I write this I have 19.5km left, give or take.
-It’s hard to take in how such a seemingly never ending journey is almost a reality.
+It’s hard to take in how such a seemingly never-ending journey is almost a reality.
 Yet it seems utterly unreal and I can’t quite take it in.
 What happens next?

 The next morning I rode early, well a bit early.
 My Spanish friend who has adopted me tutted at my kicked off blankets.
 It’s the small things on the Camino.